 Mathematical: All vectors and matrices should be shown in bold type.
 Avoid confusion between ambiguous characters and take care to ensure that subscripts and superscripts are clear.
 Numbers below 10 should be written out in the text unless used in conjunction with units (e.g. three apples, 4 kg).
 Full points (not commas) should be used for decimals.
 For numbers less than one, a nought should be inserted before the decimal point.
 Equations should be numbered sequentially throughout the document, with labels on the right hand side of the page.

-Journal of Engineering Manufacture adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Proceedings of the Institution of Mechanical Engineers, Part B: Journal of Engineering Manufacture adheres to the Sage Vancouver reference style.
+View the Sage Vancouver guidelines to ensure your manuscript conforms to this reference style.

-Journal of Engineering Manufacture is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+Proceedings of the Institution of Mechanical Engineers, Part B: Journal of Engineering Manufacture is hosted on Sage Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit https://mc.manuscriptcentral.com/joem to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Journal of Engineering Manufacture editorial office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Proceedings of the Institution of Mechanical Engineers, Part B: Journal of Engineering Manufacture editorial office as follows: